fluttercandies/flutter_photo_manager/README.md

 **Important**: The functions are not guaranteed to be fully usable, because it involves data modification, some APIs will cause irreversible deletion / movement of the data, so please use test equipment to make sure that there is no problem before using it.

+#### Prepare thumb

+Usually, when we preview an album, we use thumbnails.
+In flutter, becauseListView.builder,GridView.builderIt's all rendering that loads, but sometimes we might want to pre-load some pictures in advance to make them display faster.

+Now, I try to create a caching image manager (just like [PHCachingImageManager](https://developer.apple.com/documentation/photokit/phcachingimagemanager?language=objc)) to do it.
+In IOS, I use the system API directly, and Android will use glide and use glide's file cache to complete this step
+This function is completely optional.

 #### Delete item

 Hint: this will delete the asset from your device.
 For iOS, it's not just about removing from the album.